Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Methodology to Account for Neighborhood Characteristics

 However, there is also the possibility that the effect of proximity to a public school on total crime is different depending on the educational level of that public school.
 We address this possibility within our regression framework by estimating three additional versions of model (\ref{regressioneqn}) where the indicator variable $S_{i} = 1$ only if the census block $i$ is near to an elementary school vs. middle school vs. high school.
 By comparing the estimated $\phi$'s from each of these four versions of (\ref{regressioneqn}), we can evaluate the association between total crime and proximity to elementary vs. middle vs. high vs. any public school.

 This regression framework also allows for other types of comparisons.
-Beyond our examining separately public schools with different educational levels, we are also interested in whether the relationship between crime and proximity to public schools is different between the ``in-session" versus ``out-of-session" time periods defined in Section~\ref{eda}.
+Beyond our examining different educational levels, we are also interested in whether the relationship between crime and proximity to public schools is different between the ``in-session" versus ``out-of-session" time periods defined in Section~\ref{eda}.
 We also explored regression models where only violent crimes, property crimes or drug crimes were the outcome variable.
-In this section, we will focus our analysis on total crime during in-session time periods as the outcome variable but we present results for the other combinations of crime outcomes and time periods in our supplementary materials.
+In Section~\ref{results}, we will focus on results for total crime as the outcome variable but we present results for the other combinations of crime outcomes and time periods in our supplementary materials.
+In the next subsection, we describe an alternative analysis for the relationship between proximity to public schools and crime that uses propensity score matching to create balanced comparisons between neighborhoods that are near versus not near to public schools.